JIYA1220/Jiya-Data-Engineering-Assignment-/README.md

 ## Schema Design Justification (Section A3)

-The Star Schema was chosen over a fully normalised 3NF model because the assignment's analytical queries (funnel analysis, session aggregation, brand revenue) all involve aggregations across dimensional attributes.
-A star schema minimises the number of joins required — queries touch the fact table and at most two dimensions, which is significantly faster than navigating a deeply normalised schema with multiple join hops.
+Star schemas are used instead of a fully normalised 3NF models because the queries associated with this assignment (funnel analysis, session aggregation, brand revenue) are all analytical in nature and therefore require an aggregation over dimensional attributes.
+Therefore a star schema provides the minimum number of joins that need to be done — queries touch the fact table and no more than two dimension tables — whereas a deeply normalised schema will always have a higher number of joins to navigate through.

-The `dim_product` table contains `category_main` and `category_sub` as derived columns split from `category_code`.
-This is a deliberate denormalisation: creating a separate `dim_category` table would add a join without meaningful benefit because category hierarchies in the raw data are not reused across products in a normalised way.
+In addition, the dim_product table contains category_main and category_sub as derived columns created from splitting the category code column.
+Although there is a deliberate denormalisation in creating these derived columns and splitting out into category codes into a new dim_category table would provide a join point, since we do not reuse the hierarchy within product categories when they exist in the raw data.

-Indexes were chosen based on query selectivity analysis.
-The `event_type` index has the highest impact because it appears in every Section C query.
-The `user_key` index delivers the largest speedup (6.1x on Q4) because the churn analysis requires matching users across two month-specific subsets of 55M rows each.
-The `event_month` index reduces scan size from 110M to ~55M for all monthly-filtered queries.
+Indexing was based on analysing query selectivity.
+We chose indexing based on where the indexes had the greatest effect — the event_type index affects every one of the Section C queries.
+In contrast, the largest speed up delivered by our indexes (6.1x on Q4), came from indexing on user_key due to the churn analysis requiring us to match users across two month specific subsets of 55 million row each.
+The event_month index reduced our scan size from 110 million down to approximately 55 million for all of our monthly filtered queries.

 ---

 ## Scalability: What Would Change at 1TB+

-1. **Compute:** Apache Spark on AWS EMR — distributes processing across a cluster.
-DuckDB transformation logic maps directly to Spark DataFrame API.
+1. **Compute:** The data is processed in parallel as part of an Apache Spark cluster using AWS EMR.
+This means that there will be multiple nodes (i.e., machines) working at once on parts of your data.
+As such, the DuckDB transform logic can map very easily into the Spark Data Frame API.
 2. **Storage:** Apache Parquet partitioned by `event_month`/`event_date` — 5-8x I/O reduction vs CSV, columnar reads for analytics.
-3. **Orchestration:** Apache Airflow DAGs with retry logic, backfill capability, and monitoring dashboards.
+3. **Orchestration:** We'll use Apache Airflow (specifically DAGs) to manage how we run our ETL scripts; this includes setting up retry logic so if something goes wrong during execution, it will automatically be re-run after some delay, and also creating dashboards where we can monitor progress.
-4. **Warehouse:** Google BigQuery or Amazon Redshift — distributed columnar stores that scale to petabytes.
-Same star schema DDL with minor syntax changes.
+4. **Warehouse:** Either Google's BigQuery or Amazon's RedShift will serve as the warehouse.
+These are both large-scale column-store databases that support petabyte-sized datasets.
+Both systems require the same Star Schema DDL definitions but do require slightly different syntax.

 ---

-## Assumptions and Known Limitations
+## Assumptions and Limitations

 - Raw CSV files are excluded from the repo (sizes exceed GitHub limits).
 The `.gitignore` in `data/raw/` excludes all CSV files.
 - All file paths are relative — no absolute paths hardcoded.